raspberrypilearning/3D-scene/en/step_3.md

 Things which appear behind other objects or characters (layers) and are smaller and lighter in colour look further away from the audience/user.
 These are useful 3-dimensional effects which can be used to create a greater sense of depth.
 They help to make your project appear more realistic.

-SCREENSHOTS OF THE 4 EXAMPLE PROJECTS WITH LAYERS/SIZE/COLOUR CHANGE
+SCREENSHOTS OF THE 4 EXAMPLE PROJECTS WITH LAYERS/SIZE/COLOUR CHANGE...

 --- /task ---